Jaisivapavan/Snake-Game_using_Java/README.md

 ## Introduction

 This project is a classic Snake game implemented in Java.
 The game features a snake that grows in length each time it eats an apple while avoiding collisions with itself and the walls.
+A classic Snake game implemented in Java using Swing with an added scoring system.

+### Scoring

+The scoring system awards 10 points for each apple eaten.
+Challenge yourself to achieve the highest score!

 ## Features

-- Simple and intuitive gameplay.
-- Score tracking.
+- Navigate the snake to eat apples and grow longer.
+- Each apple eaten increases the score by 10 points.
+- Be cautious to avoid collisions with the snake's own body and the walls.
-- Game Over screen with the final score.
+- The game over-screen displays the final score.

 ## How to Play